furroy/C64FileTest/README.md

 -autorundisk or -alwaysjmp or -autojmp commands makes it not even load in the first program.

-If I run LOAD"HIRED",8 and RUN it launches and you can see the screen flash that it's working, but I can't figure out how to make it just run automatically...
+If I run LOAD"HIRED SWORD II",8 and RUN it launches and you can see the screen flash that it's working, but I can't figure out how to make it just run automatically...